captainGeech42/ctf-writeups/fireshell2020/cars/README.md

 </manifest>
 ```

 The admins said that it was solvable without installing in an emulator to run, but I was curious and wanted to get it running.
 Although the APK is signed, it is possible to re-sign the APK with a modified AndroidManifest.xml to run in the emulator.
-This is possible with [`apktool`](https://ibotpeaches.github.io/Apktool/) and [`sign.jar`](https://github.com/appium/sign):
+This can be done with [`apktool`](https://ibotpeaches.github.io/Apktool/) and [`sign.jar`](https://github.com/appium/sign):

 ```sh
 $ apktool d cars.apk